 Arly Macario graduated from Suffolk University in 2018 with her B.A. in Government: Law & Public Policy and Sociology: Crime and Justice.
 Immediately following graduation, she worked at the English Language Center, a summer program at Boston University that serves International youth, and also served with City Year Boston under the AmeriCorps program at a K-8 elementary school in Roxbury, MA.
 Most recently, Arly was the College Access Coordinator at La Vida Scholars, making a huge difference with high achieving, low-income Lynn students as they created their paths to college and beyond.
 Arly is now pursuing her M.Ed in Education Leadership, Organizations, and Entrepreneurship at the Harvard Graduate School of Education.
 Good luck Arly!

 Tina Meetran graduated from Clark University in 2015 with her B.A. in International Development and Social Change with a concentration in Migration and Culture and a M.A. in Community Development and Planning.
 Following her studies, Tina returned to College Visions where she had received counseling as a senior in high school for her college search process.
-As the College Access Executive Director, she and the CV staff advise 70 low-income, first-generation 12th graders in support of their process to enroll in college.
+As the College Access Executive Director, she helped advise 70 low-income, first-generation 12th graders in support of their process to enroll in college.
 College Visions also follows their students through the college experience, resulting in a 65% graduation rate within six years, more than three times the national average for low-income, first generation students.
 While Tina studied at Clark, her future goals included working with refugees and immigrants.
 She recently created a guide entitled “Advising Undocumented Students in Rhode Island for College Access.”
-College Visions and the City of Providence is fortunate to have one of their own giving back and helping RI youth access and graduate from college!
+College Visions and the City of Providence has been fortunate to have one of their own giving back and helping RI youth access and graduate from college!